Santa Barbara is one of my favorite places to visit in the U.S., and there are so many beautiful things to do in Santa Barbara!

 Just outside of Santa Barbara, about a 45-minute drive, is the Santa Ynez Valley full of many small towns, most of which boast wineries.

-Look for its iconic windmill and enjoy all sorts of Danish treats in addition to wine tasting galore at area wineries.
+We visited Solvang ourselves on our first trip to Santa Barbara.
+It’s super charming and a fun activity to do outside the city.
+Look for its iconic windmill (shown in our photo above) and enjoy all sorts of Danish treats in addition to wine tasting galore at area wineries.

 Want more California ideas?
 Read our articles below…